ClementNerma/Rave/docs/books/hybrid.md

   // A sample function
   public func why () : string =>
-    "This is a custom error class";
+    'This is a custom error class';
 }
 ```